 When serving a specific market.
 It would help if you considered your audience’s gender.
 Are you talking to a male or a female audience, or probably both of them?

-Most men probably would have their needs, interests, and lifestyle, perhaps different from females’ interests and needs.
-You should also probably understand who makes the purchase decisions?
+Most men probably would have their needs, interests, and lifestyles, perhaps different from women’s interests and needs.
+You should also probably understand who makes the purchase decisions.

 They might be interested in details and needs that other family members are unaware of, so you have to design your brand message to influence their decision.

-Your target audience’s age will help you understand what kind of style or trend they do like.
+Your target audience’s age will help you understand what kind of style or trend they like.

 What do your audience value in their daily life?

 Some people value beauty, while other people value creativity, and some people value joy and happiness.
 In contrast, other people value their time, business, and money, while most people value social life and friendship.

 As you can see, choosing a specific type of people is a bit of a challenging mission.
 It is worth it; being very specific is the fastest way to grow your brand significantly.
 You are not Santa Claus, and you can’t serve everyone.